MCLE

 As a service to practicing attorneys (and to the general public), Quo Jure is pleased to offer readings of selected cases in American jurisprudence.
 You'll also find links to the full written opinions, and to other pages of interest.
-We will be expanding this list; please let us know if you have a favorite case you'd like us to add.

 Embedded citations are omitted, but the files contain the full text of majority opinions and some key dissenting or concurring opinions.
-The cases are, of course, in the public domain, but these readings are copyright 2002-2010 by Quo Jure Corporation.
+The cases are, of course, in the public domain, but these readings are copyright 2002-2018 by Quo Jure Corporation.
 The reader is Jim Schenkel.

 The United States v.
 The Schooner Amistad